Sugarcube08/Sugar-PTBar-Gen/README.md

 ### 🔹 **2.
 Editing the Database**
 - 📌 Run `dbmanager.py` to add new product data.
-- 📊 Open `database.csv` in a spreadsheet editor for bulk edits.
+- 📊 You can choose file mode to add product data in bulk.

 ### 🔹 **3.
 Resetting Barcodes**
 - ✏️ Open `config.json` and modify the `Barcode-No` value.